shahanakattil/ai-in-a-day/03-knowledge-mining/2a-document-processing-and-summarization.md

     ![An analyzed document](media/lab2a-t6-frs19.png)

 24. For now, you have used custom models with Neural build mode.
-You can use any sample document which contains Tables and Signature to Test/Analyze using Template build mode.
+You can use any sample document which contains Tables and Signatures to Test/Analyze using Template build mode.
 Please find the reference to explore more about Form Recognizer Studio: [Quickstart: Form Recognizer Studio - Azure Applied AI Services | Microsoft Docs](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/quickstarts/try-v3-form-recognizer-studio)

 ## Task 7 - Document Summarization via Cognitive Service for Language integration